- Advanced Metering Infrastructure (AMI)

 For A/C program participants, your cycling level directly relates to the length of time cooling from your air conditioner will be interrupted during Emergency Events and the credits you receive for participating in the program.
 You can request to change your cycling level at any time and this change will typically take effect in 24-48 hours but changes may take up to five business days in certain circumstances.

 *A customer moving into a home with an existing PeakRewards device will receive ongoing bill credits for their participation in the program.
 As a “move-in” customer, you are currently enrolled at the 50% cycling level, the lowest level of credits and cycling.
 However, “move-in” customers are not eligible to receive the first-year bonus credits since the bonus is intended for the initial enrollment and installation of a device at a customer’s home.
+Credits are subject to change in future years.
+Terms and Conditions.

 Electric Water Heater program participants will be cycled at 100%, regardless of event type (emergency or non-emergency).